nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 * the design - aesthetics of the website or application, understanding element arrangements on the screen, the color and font choices

-* front end web development or client-side development- development of those elements of a website that the customer sees and interacts with directly.
+* front end web development or client-side development- development of those elements of a website that the user sees and interacts with directly.
 This piece involves programming skills, comprising mainly of **HTML**, **CSS**, and **Javascript** but certainly not limited to them.

 ### What is Front End Development?